EMarnus/MyCostTracker/README.md

 The objects added will be stored and retrieved from an external database.

+## Libraries Used
+- gspread - Used as an API to interface with googlesheets.
+- Credentials - Used for Authentication to access our googlesheet
+- copy - Used to make copies of our data for use in Functions without possibility of affecting the sheet.
+- tabulate - Used to print in an easily readable manner.
+- datetime - Used record dates entered, potential future use for manually entered dates.

 ## User Experience
 ### User Stories
 #### Visitor Goals